gilescope/book-exploring-async-basics/src/2_async_history.md

 From the OS perspective it might, or might not, interrupt your code, pause it and run some other code in the meantime before resuming your process.

-From the perspective of the CPU it will mostly execute instructions one at a time*.
+From the perspective of the CPU it will mostly execute instructions one at a time[1].
 They don't care who wrote the code though so when a hardware interrupt happens, they will immediately stop and give control to an interrupt handler.
 This is how the CPU handles concurrency.

-> * However, modern CPU can also do a lot if things in parallel.
+> [1] However, modern CPU can also do a lot if things in parallel.
 Most CPUs are
 > pipelined, meaning that the next instruction is loaded while the current is
 > executing.
 It might have a branch predictor that tries to figure out what
 > instructions to load next.
 The processor can also reorder instructions by using